-But when you’ve got someone’s email address you can reach them at a place where they only want to be disturbed by something that’s valuable to them.
+When you’ve got someone’s email address you can reach them at a place where they only want to be disturbed by someone who has something valuable for them.

 In other words, if they let you into their sacred email inbox space they’re telling you they want to hear from you.

 That’s far more commitment that a Facebook like.

 People might ask their friends and family on Facebook for fishing charter recommendations, but they’ll most certainly go onto Google to search for your company too.

 Here are some searches people perform in your niche: